-Putting Natalie’s arm over her shoulder and supporting her with an arm around the waist, they went to the front door of a dingy, non-descript three-story apartment building.
+Putting Natalie’s arm over her shoulder and supporting her with an arm around the waist, they went to the front door of a dingy, nondescript three-story apartment building.
 Angel helped Natalie up the stairs to a second-floor apartment.
 Going inside, she placed Natalie on a dining chair.
 Opening the refrigerator, Angel uncapped a bottle of water.
 Giving the bottle to Natalie, she started typing into her smartphone.
+The robotized female text-to-voice app spoke for her.

 “You’re in shock.
 Drink as much water as you can.
 I will draw a bath for you.”